jmw-phys/iNORG/README.md

     finished: git_nci_no_rank(const VecReal& ground_state, const Int ex_pos).
     next do : test this function.
     tinking : Rank equation was writting some thing wrong? why it will calc the minus number?

+Version: v1.0.12 @ 2023.03.28
+    finished: change the state function, use vecbool to express; add the H to save the final coefficient. next do : Now face the problem with the calc Green. tinking : Rank equation was writting some thing wrong? why it will calc the minus number?